 - Go to All Import › New Import and upload your import file.

 - Choose WooCommerce Products from the dropdown list.

-- Continue the import process and map your product fields.
+- Map the incoming data elements to your product fields.

-- Run the import and review your newly imported products with images.
+- Run the import and review your newly imported data.

 To learn more about this process, please refer to the full guide above.

 How Do I Export All Products From WooCommerce with Images?

 - Navigate to All Export › New Export.

 - Choose to export WooCommerce Products.